ibm-cloud-docs/containers/ts-cluster-debug.md

 Troubleshooting actions that you've already taken.
 :   Document what has been tried so far and the results of those attempts to help further narrow down the problem.

-## Step 4: Running tests to rule in or rule out each component
+## Running tests to rule in or rule out each component
 {: #ts-4}
 {: step}